-As to the earthly part, I think that our brother (p.
-73) has wrongly applied these words: &#8220;He unites the Jews and the heathen into one body, establishes them heirs, and gives to both access by one Spirit unto the Father.&#8221; It is never said of the Gentiles that they will be one body with the Jews during the millennium.
+As to the earthly part, I think that our brother (page 73) has wrongly applied these words: "He unites the Jews and the heathen into one body, establishes them heirs, and gives to both access by one Spirit unto the Father".
+It is never said of the Gentiles that they will be one body with the Jews during the millennium.
 The contrary is the case.
 See, for instance, @Isaiah 60, 61, 62.
-It is never said that they will be joint heirs, but the very contrary, and, indeed, not even a single passage can be shewn, where the last expression&#8212; &#8220;access by one Spirit unto the Father&#8221; is applied to the millennium.
+It is never said that they will be joint heirs, but the very contrary, and, indeed, not even a single passage can be shewn, where the last expression -- "access by one Spirit unto the Father" is applied to the millennium.
 It is confounding the body of Christ, raised for the heavenly glory, with the state of the Jews, the elect people on earth, and with the state of the Gentiles, who, though blessed, are in a state of inferiority with respect to the Jews, as a multitude of passages proves.

 Finally, the author does not believe that the millennium applies to heaven, although heaven be the most important part of the glory of that day of God; and he applied the passages which speak of the privileges of the body of Christ then in heaven, to the Jews and Gentiles who will be on earth, during the millennium, in a completely different state.

 I would now present a few considerations on the falling away and the manifestation of the Antichrist.
-We have here, as I said, an extremely important practical truth, a truth admitted by Mr. Rochat&#8217;s tract.
-This dispensation will end by a general falling away (p.
-73), which the signs shew us to be near.
+We have here, as I said, an extremely important practical truth, a truth admitted by Mr. Rochat's tract.
+This dispensation will end by a general falling away (page 73), which the signs shew us to be near.
 Mark well that such is the doom of Christendom.
 And what is to terminate the falling away?
 The judgment of this world by the presence of Christ.
-Can one say then (p.
-78), that it is the same dispensation of the grace of God, which will last till the end of the world?
+Can one say then (page 78), that it is the same dispensation of the grace of God, which will last till the end of the world?
 Mr. Rochat consents to substitute in the room of the word phasis that of dispensation; but it is always, he says, the same dispensation of the grace of God.

 {245}

 Is then the judgment of this habitable earth of all the living (the church being raised and glorified), is that a continuation of the dispensation of grace?
 Why weaken the effect of such solemn truths, truths that God has revealed, that they may act upon the conscience?
 I repeat my question: Is then the judgment of the living on earth a continuation of the dispensation of grace?
-Or does Mr. Rochat think that it is not even necessary to point out, that this judgment interupts the dispensation, although it requires the presence of Christ for its execution?
-Moreover, I think he will find that the coming dispensation is precisely a dispensation of judgment on the earth, which contrasts with grace, as a multitude of passages declares (@Psalms 96, 97, 98, 99; @Isaiah 32; @Psalms 72), although it be always true that it is only grace which saves individuals in every dispensation.
+Or does Mr. Rochat think that it is not even necessary to point out, that this judgment interrupts the dispensation, although it requires the presence of Christ for its execution?
+Moreover, I think he will find that the coming dispensation is precisely a dispensation of judgment on the earth, which contrasts with grace, as a multitude of passages declares (@Psalm 96, 97, 98, 99; @Isaiah 32; @Psalm 72), although it be always true that it is only grace which saves individuals in every dispensation.